arshad-26/shopping-cart/README.md

 # ShoppingCart
-This is a simple shopping cart website created with functionalities like adding categories and items, adding items to a cart and placing orders with User and Admin logins.
+This is a simple shopping cart website created with functionalities like adding categories and items, adding items to a cart and placing orders with User and Admin logins and rating orders.
 Users can register themselves to this application.

 ## Technologies Used
 * Backend - ASP.NET Core Web API